 2-3 tablespoons water as needed

-Mix all the dumpling ingredients together preferably by hand, to make a moist but firm dough Prepare dumpling balls 2 inches in diameter.
+Mix all the dumpling ingredients together preferably by hand, to make a moist dough Prepare dumpling balls 2 inches in diameter.
 This makes 10 balls.
-Add these one at a time to the simmering soup and cook, uncovered, over low heat for 20 minutes.
+Add these one at a time to the simmering chicken soup and cook, uncovered, over low heat for 20 minutes.
 Serve the warm hot with chicken and dumplings can be served in the soup or separately out of soup.
 Serve with rice on the side.

 CHICKEN AND RICE:

-In a large baking pan with a cover put 2 cups of brown rice and 2 tbsps of salt.
+In a large baking pan with a cover put 2 cups of brown rice (or basmati rice, pre washed) and 2 tbsps of salt.
 Place pieces of chicken on top of rice (can season with whatever spices you like, or even with some type of sauce).
 Add about 3 or 4 cups of water to the rice.
 Cover pan and bake in oven until chicken is done and rice is soft.
 You can use white rice as well but brown rice comes out very delicious and healthier.Is great for serving a lot of guests.
 Can add more rice if you need, but you also need to add more water, about one cup or one and a half cups of water per cup of rice.

 Marinate meat in a combination of a little oil (olive oil is good), 1 grated onion, and possibly a little wine.